-The Strategy has six goals where the City and its partners energy should be focused to create meaningful, impactful change.
+The Strategy has six goals where the City and its partners focused on meaningful, impactful change.
 All the activities under these goals are measured against the guiding principles of the Strategy.

 Economic, human and social capital will catalyze business and investment activity throughout the community.
 Economic capital are core assets like infrastructure and land that are important inputs for building productive capacity.
 Human Capital embraces skills and talent development, while Social and Environmental Capital includes partnerships in community development such as health and housing.